Celebrate Halloween: Halloween Around the World

 All Saints Day and All Souls Day

-All Saints Day and All Souls Day are Christian (usually Catholic) holidays, celebrated on November 1st and November 2nd, respectively.
+As mentioned above, All Saints Day and All Souls Day are Christian (usually Catholic) holidays, celebrated on November 1st and November 2nd, respectively.
 All Saints Day celebrates all of those who have entered Heaven, but tends to focus particularly on those who have been canonized by the church as Saints.
 All Souls Day honors the dead.
 People pray for the souls in purgatory (a place where souls are cleansed before passing on into Heaven).

 Día de los Muertos: Day of the Dead

 Mexico and other countries celebrate Día de los Muertos, or “Day of the Dead” on November 2nd.
 It celebrates that departed loved ones come back for one day out of the year.
 Many people will build small alters in their homes to honor the dead or leave gifts at their graves.
 Some people will even gather in the cemetery to hold by the grave sides of their loved ones to hold their celebration.

 While Japan has started to adopt the more Western style of Halloween with costumes and parties, it also has its own holiday to remember the dead.
 Obon is a three day festival where they honor the spirit’s of their ancestors by visiting and cleaning their graves.
 It is very similar to Day of the Dead in that the Japanese believe Obon is a time when ancestors return to visit their relatives.
 The start date of Obon differs across the country, but is usually towards the end of summer.

 Celebrated in China, Teng Chieh marks the end of the Chinese New Year.
 Similar to Day of the Dead and Obon, it celebrates the return of the spirits.
 It is celebrated by offering traditional food and other items to their ancestors.
 Lanterns and other lights are hung or put on water to help guide the spirits.

 St. Martin’s Day